Bayeux Tapestry to leave France for first time in 950 years

 Currently on show at the Bayeux Museum, the artwork has only twice been displayed outside the region -- once when Napoleon ordered the tapestry to be exhibited in Paris as he plotted to invade England, and again in 1944, when then Gestapo took it to the Louvre during the Nazi occupation of France.

-A museum in the British town of Reading currently carries a full-size copy of the artwork.
+A museum in the British town of Reading carries a full-size copy of the artwork.
 But previous attempts to bring the real artifact to the UK -- for the coronation of Queen Elizabeth II in 1953, and for the 900th anniversary of the Battle of Hastings 13 years later -- have proven unsuccessful.

 While the invasion depicted in the tapestry marked a sour point in Anglo-French relations, the loan will be seen as a sign of solidarity between the two nations amid difficult Brexit negotiations.

-Note: This story has been updated to reflect the latest comments from the Bayeux Museum.